Welcome to today's edition of the Rush 24-7 podcast.

 Nothing untypical about this.

-This is this is part of the course.
+This is parfit, of course.

 What they're trying to do is establish this guy as a statesman.

-The whole point of going over there is to make him look like he uh is something he's not.
+The whole point of going over there is to make him look like he is something he's not.

-He doesn't know what he's talking about, foreign policy-wise.
+He doesn't know what he's talking about foreign policy-wise.

 This is to make him look like he's a statesman on that area.